 For matters concerning sick pay within a payroll, specific consent is required from the employee to the handling of data.
 Eg: the reasons for sickness quoted by a doctor on a sick note is sensitive data.

-Outsourcing of any data processing to third parties does not relieve obligations of a business under the Act and written agreements should be in place documenting exactly what responsibilities each party accepts.
+Outsourcing of any data processing to third parties does not relieve obligations of our business under the legislation and written agreements will be in place documenting exactly what responsibilities each party accepts.

-Any personal data should not be transmitted outside the European Economic Area as global protection may not be provided.
+Any personal data will not be transmitted outside the European Economic Area as it is understood that global protection may not be provided.

 Impact upon our Company

-Any issues arising which may give rise to DPA impact must be referred to a Director of the firm.
+- Any issues arising which may give rise to DPA impact must be referred to a Director of the firm at the earliest possible opportunity.

-- Any information gathered by the staff must be for specific purposes and not be more intrusive than is reasonable in order for us to fulfil the immediate obligations upon us.
+- Any data gathered by staff must be for specific purposes and not be more intrusive than is reasonable in order for us to fulfil the immediate obligations upon us.

 - Wherever possible, data held must be and remain as up to date and accurate as possible.

-- Data should not be retained any longer than necessary.
+- Data must not be retained any longer than necessary.

 - Processing of data must be in accordance with the rights of the individual(s) concerned.